Wondering how to dye your hair darker? We have 10 great tips!

 4. Consider Your Skin Tone

 Your skin tone is pretty easy to determine.
 Just look at the veins on the insides of your wrist in natural lighting.
-If you see a blue-violet color, you have a cool undertone.
-If you have a slightly more greenish color, you have a warm undertone.
-It’s really important to consider what tone you are before choosing a color, so that the shade you choose looks natural with your skin, and you can look and feel confident with your color choice.
-Cool undertones should go for more primary colours, like platinum blonde or jet black (think Gwen Stefani or Katy Perry) , whilst warmer skin tones should aim for colours with reddish or honey undertones (think Jessica Alba or Angelina Jolie).
+If you see a blue-violet colour, you have a cool undertone and would suit bluish or silver tones.
+If you have a slightly more greenish colour, you have a warm undertone and gold or red are the undertones you need.
+It’s really important to consider what tone you are before choosing a hair colour, otherwise you will look washed out, and the dye you use won’t look natural.
+Need some examples?
+Cool undertones should go for more primary colours, like platinum blonde or jet black (think Gwen Stefani or Katy Perry), whilst warmer skin tones should aim for colours with reddish or honey undertones (think Jessica Alba or Angelina Jolie).

 5. Choose Your Colour Wisely